Stuart Rothenberg Buys Waterfront Miami Home For $11M

 The Walbridges bought the property for $3.7 million in 2003.
 According to records, an existing house was later demolished and the new home was completed in 2019.

 The house first went on the market at the start of this year with an asking price of $14.9 million.
 The price dropped to $12.9 million in May.
-Betsy Madge and Marissa Kartheiser of Compass represented the sellers, while Eddy Martinez of One Sotheby’s International Realty represented the buyers.
+Betsy Magde and Marissa Kartheiser of Compass represented the sellers, while Eddy Martinez and Roland Ortiz of One Sotheby’s International Realty represented the buyers.

 The 7,169-square-foot house has seven bedrooms, eight-and-a-half bathrooms, a wine cellar and a three-car garage.
 The outdoor area includes a 74-foot infinity lap pool and a dock with a boat lift.